nasa/harmony-opendap-subsetter/README.md

 main [services.yml](https://github.com/nasa/harmony/blob/main/config/services.yml)
 configuration file for Harmony, and with different UMM-S records.

-HOSS require data to be ingested such that the granules can be accessed via OPeNDAP in the Cloud (Hyrax).
+HOSS requires data to be ingested such that the granules can be accessed via OPeNDAP in the Cloud (Hyrax).
 This means:

 * Generating a sidecar `.dmrpp` file.
 The file should then be placed in the